hyb90/rmms/README.md

 * Update menu info
 * Add as needed of categories and support 4 levels of sub categories
 * Delete Category or Item
-* add discount on menu, category and item level with accomulation effect
+* add discount on menu, category and item level with accumulation effect

 ## How to use
 1. Clone the repository with git clone